 Introduction to Bacon & the Art of Living

 All the Danish excitement and then I arrived in Calne, but first, we visited Bath at the insistence of my host.
 Bath is a surreal place where Roman baths from the 3rd century are still in use today!
-A newspaper I picked up on the train described it as follows, that “nowhere in England have so many great men and woman come and for a time lived and left behind them such clear and charming chronicles of their tarrying as in the interesting old Somersetshire city of Bath.”
+A newspaper I picked up on the train described it as follows, that “nowhere in England have so many great men and women come and for a time lived and left behind them such clear and charming chronicles of their tarrying as in the interesting old Somersetshire city of Bath.”
 (St. Louis Post-Dispatch, 1892) Bath has a known antiquity of almost 2000 years and a claimed antiquity of at least another 1000 years beyond that.”
-The hot baths possess a luxury not rivaled anywhere in Europe.
-“As one is enjoying the thermal waters, it is striking that these, Roman Emperors and Generals of 1400 to 1800 years ago shared.
-These waters banished the ills of St David, King Arthur and a vast line of old British princes and potentates for half a thousand years beyond.”
+The hot baths possess a luxury not rivalled anywhere in Europe.
+“As one is enjoying the thermal waters, it is striking that these Roman Emperors and Generals of 1400 to 1800 years ago shared.
+These waters banished the ills of St David, King Arthur, and a vast line of old British princes and potentates for half a thousand years beyond.”
 (St. Louis Post-Dispatch, 1892)

 After a pleasant day at Bath, we returned East along the ancient Roman road linking Bristol and London by train to arrive in Calne in the late afternoon.
 As the train slowly made its way into a newly built station, two large and impressive buildings of the Harris Bacon operation flank the station.
 It signals clearly to anyone arriving on the Great Western Express that this is bacon country!

 Calne has a sleepy character, except, I am told, on market days.
 Houses are built with a coarser kind of Bath stone or Sarson stone.
 It very quickly ages.
 After only one year it looks older than a limestone house looks after five.
-It has a creamish, grey tint which resembles the look of the stones that form the footpaths, build from broken Sarson stone.
+It has a creamish, grey tint which resembles the look of the stones that form the footpaths, built from broken Sarson stone.

 It is very interesting what one learns on a train.
 A gentleman sitting next to me saw that I was reading a copy of an American newspaper.
 He was intrigued and asked if I am from that country.
 When I told him that I am from South Africa, he was very much amazed and started to give me a rundown of the local politics.

-The town is situated on the estate of the Marquis of Landsdown.
-The Marquis was the Governor-General of Canada from 1883 to 1888 and currently serve as Viceroy of India, a post he occupied since 1888.
-His estate manor, Bowood, is situated a mile away from his Calne which is located on his estate for which he receives rental income.
-The small farms and the houses are mostly held in tenantry and some have been on the estate for ages.
+The town is situated on the estate of the Marquis of Lansdowne.
+The Marquis was the Governor-General of Canada from 1883 to 1888 and currently serves as Viceroy of India, a post he occupied since 1888.
+His estate manor, Bowood, is situated a mile away from Calne which is located on his estate for which he receives rental income.
+The small farms and houses are mostly held in tenantry and some have been on the estate for ages.
 The cottages of the labourers are said to be the best in Wiltshire (and the cheapest).
 Most of these are three-bedrooms with a small garden.
-In England, the Marquis is known as a reasonable and gentleman of high intelligence and a keen sportsman.
+In England, the Marquis is known as a reasonable gentleman of high intelligence and a keen sportsman.

 Something else is of interest.
 The stranger on the train told me that Mr. Trent’s father occupied the same position as the Irish agent to the fathers of the three noblemen.
 Mr. Trent, Senior even wrote a book about his experiences, The Realities of Irish Life.

-The manor houses of the Marquis of Bath, the Marquis of Landsdown and Lord Digby are Longleat, Bowood next to Calne, and Minterne House respectively.
+The manor houses of the Marquis of Bath, the Marquis of Lansdowne, and Lord Digby are Longleat, Bowood next to Calne, and Minterne House respectively.
 I did not tell the stranger on the train that my guest in Calne was none other than Henry Petty-Fitzmaurice, 5th Marquis of Lansdowne!
 My ultimate destination for that evening was Bowood!

 I was almost just as excited to see Bowood as I was to see the Harris Bacon operation in Calne.
-It was in this famous house where, on 1 August 1774, Joseph Priestly, acting as a tutor for the children, did his experiments and discovered oxygen.
+It was in this famous house where, on 1 August 1774, Joseph Priestley, acting as a tutor for the children, did his experiments and discovered oxygen.
 When Kevin Pickton introduced me in Peterborough to an agent for Lord Lansdown I never dreamt that I would receive an invitation to stay over at Bowood!

 Kevin is Welsh.
 What more can I say!
 We had many nights in the pub in Peterborough where we had intense conversations and on our third and fourth beer, I was no longer certain that we were conversing about the same subject on account of his strong Welsh accent.
 Who cared!
 It was, in any event, a great evening!
 We were having the time of our lives!

-The Pub in Peterborough where Kevin and I spend many enjoyable hours, talking bacon!
+Above: The Pub in Peterborough where Kevin and I spend many enjoyable hours, talking bacon!
 Later, Oscar accompanied me to England and again, the Bull was our home away from home!

-Mr. Petty was very much intrigued by my story and invited me to stay at Bowood.
-I exclaimed, “Calne, situated on the lands of which Bowood is the manor house is my ultimate destination,” upon which he extended a hand.
-As he shook my hand he formally invited me to stay over at Bowood and said that Lord Landsdown would not want it any other way.
-He told me about the room where Priestly did his experiments and how Lord Landsdown welcomed anybody to his house who has any interest in the sciences.
+Mr. Fife was very much intrigued by my story and invited me to stay at Bowood.
+I exclaimed, “Calne, situated on the lands of which Bowood is the manor house, is my ultimate destination,” upon which he extended a hand.
+As he shook my hand he formally invited me to stay over at Bowood and said that Lord Lansdowne would not want it any other way.
+He told me about the room where Priestly did his experiments and how Lord Lansdowne welcomed anybody to his house who has any interest in the sciences.
 The Marquis was to remain in India for a few more months, but he said that his master would not forgive him if, upon his return, he would learn that we met and that his agent did not invite me to stay at his official residence so close to Calne.
 With that, it was set – I would reside at Bowood!

 I have been preoccupied with bacon for so long that an altogether different matter started to occupy my mind.
 During my visit to Peterborough, Julie, Kevin’s wife, spoke to me about Minette’s visit to Denmark.
-I am not the most perceptive person on earth and it never occurred to me that there may be more to Minette’s visit to Denmark than a friend supporting another friend.
-My first wife, Julie and I had a brilliant relationship, but we had completely different interests.
-I think I am a nomad and a wanderer; an explorer and an adventurer and my Julie (as opposed to Kevins Julie) is someone who is looking for white picket fences.
+I am not the most perceptive person on earth, and it never occurred to me that there may be more to Minette’s visit to Denmark than a friend supporting another friend.
+My first wife, Julie, and I had a brilliant relationship, but we had completely different interests.
+I think I am a nomad and a wanderer; an explorer and an adventurer, and my Julie (as opposed to Kevin’s Julie) is someone who is looking for white picket fences.
 She wants to grow old with a man, a small house, the white picket fences, and a cat!
 I, on the other hand, want to die as a man who lived a full life and explored everything!
 From there the love for mountaineering and bacon!

 I told her how I started to see Minette in a new light when we camped out at Penny’s cave the night before I left for Denmark.
 Kevin’s Julie was quite intrigued about what I meant.
 “You know,” I stuttered, “I saw that she was beautiful.
 She is genuine as if she belongs here on the mountain and not in a city.
-There is a connection that I can not explain.
+There is a connection that I cannot explain.
 As if something is drawing her to me.”
 Julie laughed!
 “And you think that when she came all the way to Denmark, she only came over to have a holiday?!”
 She shook her head.
 She then turned to Kevin and said, “I did not think I will meet another man as ignorant as you when it comes to matters of the heart!”
 Kevin’s Julie made me think differently about Minette, our friendship and her visit to Denmark.
 Suddenly I felt very silly for not seeing this.
 Suddenly I wanted to get on the next steamer bound for Cape Town to go to her and tell her how I feel about her.
-That I think she is gorgeous and that I want to spend the rest of my life with her, exploring our world together!
+I think she is gorgeous and that I want to spend the rest of my life with her, exploring our world together!
 As much as this is what I wanted to do, sense and sensibility prevailed and with the encouragement from Kevin, I decided to first establish myself at Bowood and then look for an opportunity to go back to Cape Town for a short visit.

 I could not help to think back to the Kolbroek pigs of Oupa Eben.
 Uncle Timo and Oupa Eben told me about the pigs that came to Cape Town with the Colebrook ship.
-(Kolbroek) I did not understand the importance of the boar in transmitting its characteristics to his offspring and how, if the pigs are bred in a closed unit like on the land of a landowner, that the kind of pigs raised will become typical of that village.
-In this way, they explained to me, breeds started forming, typical to specific towns and counties across England.
-I know that the origin of the Kolbroek breed is debated in South Africa but sitting in the Bull in Peterborough, and listening to these men, I have a feeling that they know a thing or two about pigs and that unless slaves or farmers kept the pigs that swam from the Colebrook together and farmed with them, that they would not have developed as a “breed” in the Cape Colony.
+(Kolbroek) I did not understand the importance of the boar in transmitting its characteristics to his offspring, and how, if the pigs are bred in a closed unit like on the land of a landowner, that the kind of pigs raised will become typical of that village.
+In this way, they explained to me, breeds started forming, typical of specific towns and counties across England.
+I know that the origin of the Kolbroek breed is debated in South Africa, but sitting in the Bull in Peterborough, and listening to these men, I have a feeling that they know a thing or two about pigs, and that unless slaves or farmers kept the pigs that swam from the Colebrook together and farmed with them, that they would not have developed as a “breed” in the Cape Colony.

 I was on my plenty-ith beer.
 Still, I could think straight enough to wonder about C & T Harris.
 Back home, Oscar and I did the calculations of how much it will cost to set up a commercial curing operation.
-It requires an enormous amount of money and I wondered if Lord Landsdown and his ancestors somehow supported or funded the establishment of such a large business as C & T Harris.
+It requires an enormous amount of money and I wondered if Lord Lansdowne and his ancestors somehow supported or funded the establishment of such a large business as C & T Harris.

 These matters will be investigated carefully over the next few months.
-That night, I must confess, as I fell asleep in Kevin’s son’s bed who very graciously agreed to sleep in the living room for me to have the use of his room, my thoughts were more with you and Minette than with the enigmas of pork farming and bacon curing.
+That night, I must confess, as I fell asleep in Kevin’s son’s bed, who very graciously agreed to sleep in the living room for me to have the use of his room, my thoughts were more with you and Minette than with the enigmas of pork farming and bacon curing.
 To be honest, more with Minette! 🙂

 (c) eben van tonder